JustAlternate/My-EKS/README.md

 ## Bonus

+- [ ] Use spot in our Managed Node Group (using a custom launch template)
+- [ ] Replace default ELB when creating a service type load balancer to a ALB
 - [ ] RDS Backup & Restore (Velero ?)
 - [ ] Devenv shell to setup dev environment
 - [ ] Helm support for apps deployment